Nuqb/nuqb/README.md

 A simple app that lets you create custom decks of flashcards based on any subject.

 #### 🔹 [Liars' Dice](https://github.com/Nuqb/Liars-Dice)
-A real-time multiplayer implementation of the classic Liars' Dice game using Node.js, Express, and WebSocket technology.
+A real-time multiplayer implementation of the classic Liars' Dice game.